 A statistics virtuoso, James O’Malley uses many tools—including some he’s developed himself—to evaluate health policy and health services research and determine the statistical methods that can be used to help improve patient care.
-He holds the Peggy Y. Thomson Professorship in the Evaluative Clinical Sciences, is Professor of The Dartmouth Institute and the Department of Biomedical Data Science at the Geisel School of Medicine at Dartmouth, and is an Adjunct Professor in the Departments of Computer Science and Mathematics at Dartmouth College.
+He holds the Peggy Y. Thomson Professorship in the Evaluative Clinical Sciences, is Professor of The Dartmouth Institute of Health Policy and Clinical Practice and of Biomedical Data Science at the Geisel School of Medicine at Dartmouth, and is an Adjunct Professor in the Departments of Computer Science and Mathematics at Dartmouth College.

-His methodological interests encompass statistical inference for social networks, comparative effectiveness research including causal inference for both randomized and observational studies, Bayesian statistics, and multivariate hierarchical models.
-His subject matter research interests include the relationship between health and social networks, evaluation/estimation of variations in health care utilization, quality, and outcomes; comparison of different approaches in vascular surgery and cardiology, evaluating strategies for shared decision-making and risk communication with patients, and evaluation of medical devices.
+His methodological interests encompass statistical inference for social networks, comparative effectiveness research including causal inference for both randomized and observational studies, multivariate hierarchical models, and Bayesian statistics.
+His subject matter research interests include the relationship between social networks and health; modeling variations in health care utilization, quality, and outcomes; comparison of different approaches in vascular surgery and cardiology, evaluating strategies for shared decision-making and risk communication with patients, and developing novel study designs to evaluate medical devices.
 Specific research projects are typically motivated by problems encountered in his collaborative work with physicians, sociologists, health economists, health services researchers, epidemiologists, and others.
 He has published more than 250 peer-reviewed research papers and given numerous invited talks at conferences and when visiting other universities, colleges, or institutions.